eaglesky/CodingPractices/AlgorithmsReview.md

     + [Leetcode] Flatten binary tree to linked list(Multiple Algorithms**)
     + [Leetcode] Path Sum I(Implementation).
 Problems with target sum that requires recursion can often pass remaining sum as a parameter instead of target sum and current sum.
 This trick can be applied to many other problems with target sum!
     + [Leetcode] Path Sum II.
+    + [Leetcode] Path Sum III(Algorithm**).
+Remember the top-down way of enumerating all the path with target sum!
+Passing the total count as a parameter may be easier to think of, which can be improved to change to the return value of the recursive function, if the count is used in post-order way.
   - Level order traversal related.
     + [Leetcode] Binary tree level order traversal I(Multiple algorithms*), II is just adding reverse to the end of the solution of I. The recursive algorithm can be applied to some other problems.
     + [Leetcode] Zigzag level order traversal.
 Reverse the array for that level every two levels(or assign the values reversely when creating the array for that level).